Towards Practical Large-scale Randomized Iterative Least Squares Solvers through Uncertainty Quantification: Introduction

-In the class of sketching-based randomized solvers that we consider in this work, the infeasibility of calculating the entire gradient can be addressed by using the sketch of the gradient, which \textit{is efficiently and regularly calculated by this class of randomized solvers}.\footnote{While there are cases where this is not true, we generally accept the premise that randomly sketching a matrix can be efficiently calculated.
+In the class of sketching-based randomized solvers that we consider in this work, the infeasibility of calculating the entire gradient can be addressed by using the sketch of the gradient,\footnote{We can mathematically represent the sketched gradient as $\tilde g_k = S_{k+1}^\top g_k$, where $S_{k+1}$ is a random matrix satisfying properties to be discussed in \cref{sec:algor}.} which \textit{is efficiently and regularly calculated by this class of randomized solvers}.\footnote{While there are cases where this is not true, we generally accept the premise that randomly sketching a matrix can be efficiently calculated.
 For instance, the Fast Johnson-Lindenstrauss Transform leverages the fast fourier transform to efficiently sketch a matrix \cite{Ailon2009TheFJ}.
 As another example, a Gaussian sketch can be efficiently applied using emerging photonic hardware, e.g., \url{lighton.ai}. } However, the sketched gradient norm inherits not only the randomness of the gradient at an iterate, but also the randomness from the sketching procedure.
-To see this, as shown by the red boxes in \cref{intro_graph}, the sketched gradient norm has an even wider range for the same absolute error relative to the gradient norm.
+To see this, as shown by the red boxes in \cref{intro_graph}, the sketched gradient norm has an even wider range for the same residual norm squared relative to the gradient norm.
 Thus, the sketched gradient norm, though feasibly calculated, is even less reliable for tracking and stopping an iterative randomized least squares solver.